- 1 The Logon List

 The "Logon List" is the new name for what was previously called the "White list".

-MUAC, Skyguide and DSNA are currently operating a Logon List which is intended to prevent aircraft known to suffer a high PA rate from logging on.
+MUAC, Skyguide, DSNA and as from Jan28th 2021 DFS are operating a Logon List which is intended to prevent aircraft known to suffer a high PA rate from logging on.
 Only the aircraft on the Logon List will be able to connect to these ANSPs.
 The objective of this Logon List is to reduce the rate of PAs suffered by the operational controllers and is likely to remain in place for some considerable time.
 The Logon List is being coordinated by the DPMF on behalf of the ANSPs and is described in more detail below.
 No other operational ANSPs are using the Logon List.

 Aircraft on the Logon List are observed to suffer from a much lower PA rate than aircraft not on the Logon List.
 The graph below illustrates the benefits of having updated avionics: